Analog Clock Dial with needles

 in_degree_m=in_degree_m+6 # increment for each segment

-in_radian = math.radians(in_degree_m) # coverting to radian
+in_radian = math.radians(in_degree_m) # converting to radians

 c1.delete(minute) # delete the previous needle

-x2=x+rm*math.sin(in_radian) # Horizontal coordinate of outer edge
+x2=x+rm*math.sin(in_radian) # Horizontal coordinate of outer edge.

 y2=y-rm*math.cos(in_radian) # vertical coordinate of outer dege